MohanadMetrash/teeth-classification-deep-learning/README.md

 # Teeth Classification with CNNs and Streamlit App

 This project provides a comprehensive exploration of deep learning for dental image classification.
 It includes the training and evaluation of multiple models, from a custom CNN to a fine-tuned ResNet50, and culminates in an interactive web application built with Streamlit for real-time predictions.
+This work was completed as part of a project for **Cellula Technologies**.

 ### ✨ Live Demo App